Did you know that roughly 20% of businesses fail within their first year of operation?

 When you use online tools and platforms for marketing your business online, you’ll usually have access to some form of data analytics or insights to help you track your overall performance.

-You must regularly dive into your data to find out what isn’t working for your brand.
+Twitter Marketing Agencies recommends that you must regularly dive into your data to find out what isn’t working for your brand.

 For instance, suppose that after looking at your analytics for the month, maybe you find that nobody is clicking through to your website.

 By knowing this, you’d be able to deduce that maybe your content simply isn’t enticing enough, maybe your images are captivating enough, or that you’ve forgotten to include a clear CTA in your ads.